vijayvarmaD/ProjectXServer/README.md

 proceeds for delivery assignment.
 Once, the Transaction is successfull, response is sent to the client and from then on the client would recieve updates via websockets, which would update all the steps like delivery assignment etc.

+4. Notifications: Real time data services enhance user experience and efficiency of the server by responding to client at the earliest thereby reducing the load on server.
+In this application, 'Socket.IO' a framework for real time comm using websockets protocol has been used to notify the client on various updates. ex: 'New-Order' notif to vendor, 'order-dispatched' notif to customer, 'Delivery details' notif to delivery person etc.

 ** Note:- The Notification system & DeliveryPerson Assignment is still a Work-In-Progress.

 Core Implementation:-